 - The assessment and eligibility process

-- What is included in an IFSP
+- · What is included in an IFSP

-- · How services are decided and provided
+- How services are decided and provided

 - Transition to preschool

 - A parent's role in the process

 Our packets, along with related disability information, are available at www.matrixparents.org.
 Other Matrix packets related to this topic include: Getting Organized - Early Years, Advocacy, and Transition to Preschool.
-Matrix also offers workshops and has resource libraries in our Novato and Fairfield offices.